SEND Information Report

 - Discussions in mentoring sessions with the Learning Support Team

-Any complaints regarding the provision made for pupils with special educational needs should be addressed in the first instance to the subject teacher or form tutor who may refer your concerns to the SENCo or Assistant Headteacher
+Any complaints regarding the provision made for students with special educational needs should be addressed in the first instance to the subject teacher or form tutor who may refer your concerns to the SENCo or Assistant Headteacher

 The school’s complaints procedure can be found on the school’s website.